-• Staff will complete a Cause for Concern Form and hand it to the Lead DSL or her Deputies.
+- Pupils can initially speak to any member of staff in school. - Staff will complete a Cause for Concern Form and hand it to the Lead DSL or their Deputies, in the event of any child-on-child abuse concerns.

 All channels for reporting abuse will be promoted and publicised throughout the school, and all pupils will be made aware of how, and to whom, to report incidents of abuse.
 The school will also ensure pupils are aware of the type of behaviour that should be reported, ranging from criminal behaviour, e.g. rape or sexual assault, to everyday harassment, e.g. sexualised jokes or inappropriate comments, to ensure that victims do not view their experience as 'not serious enough' to report.